superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 ![Three core considerations of Vector Search](assets/building_blocks/vector_search/bb3-1.png)

-This visual's key takeaway: our three corners (priorities, update frequency, access patterns) interact to determine the design of our system.
+The above visual's key takeaway: Our three corners (priorities, update frequency, access patterns) interact to determine the design of our system.
 Depending on our project, we may privilege one or two corners over the other/s.
 For example, if we're building a recommendation system for an online store, we would emphasize "real-time" interactions and "speed" to offer customers instant, personalized recommendations.

 ## Nearest Neighbor Search Algorithms: